Nj3/CodeChef/README.md

 # CompetitiveSites
-Contains practice problems for codechef, projecteuler
+Contains practice problems for codechef, projecteuler and HackerRank.